 I asked Bowyer what happened “You would get different answers from different people, the club had a strange opinion of my sons ability as a footballer (Gary Left to join Nottingham Forest on a free transfer, the Hereford board thought Gary should have signed for Hereford) there weren’t football people on the board at Hereford, my opinion was they wanted to go back to 1972 and that’s why they bought back Colin Addison”

 Bowyer later briefly played for Grantham.
 He was assistant manager at Plymouth in 1994 and had spells as a coach at Rotherham and Birmingham.
 He became assistant manager at Nottingham Forest in 2002.
 He later scouted for Portsmouth and Blackburn.

-Photos supplied by Ron Parrott, MH Archive and Getty Images.
+Photos supplied by Ron Parrott, MH Archive.